Year of the Dog serial novel

 Uh, oh.
 “Did you have another fight with her?”

-“Aunt Nell ...”
-Actually, Aunt Nell hardly ever got along with her daughter, Yuina.
+“Auntie Nell ...”
+Actually, Auntie Nell hardly ever got along with her daughter, Yuina.
 The two were simply too different.

 “She actually ordered me—ordered me, Ashwin—out of her kitchen when I was just trying to help her out like any good mother.”